The Android Platform Security Model (2023): Implementation

 \texttt{Privileged} protection level permissions are usually coupled with the \texttt{signature} level.

-\item \emph{Signature permissions}: These permissions with protection level \texttt{signature} are only available to components signed with the same key as the (platform or application) component which declares the permission --- which is the platform signing key for platform permissions.
-They are intended to guard internal or highly privileged actions, e.g.\ configuring the network interfaces and are granted at install time if the application is allowed to use them. \end{enumerate}
+\item \emph{Signature permissions}: These permissions with protection level \texttt{signature} are only available to components signed with the same key as the component which declares the permission (i.e., the platform or an application) --- which is the platform signing key for platform permissions.
+They are intended to guard internal or highly privileged actions (e.g.\ configuring the network interfaces) and are granted at install time if the application is allowed to use them. \end{enumerate}

 Additionally, there are a number of protection flags that modify the grantability of permissions.
-For example, the \texttt{BLUETOOTH\_PRIVILEGED} permission has a \texttt{protectionLevel} of \texttt{signature|privileged}, with the privileged flag allowing privileged applications to be granted the permission (even if they are not signed with the platform key). \end{itemize}
+For example, the \texttt{BLUETOOTH\_PRIVILEGED} permission has a \texttt{protectionLevel} of ``\texttt{signature or privileged}'', with the \texttt{privileged} flag allowing privileged applications to be granted the permission (even if they are not signed with the platform key).

-Each of the three permission mechanisms roughly aligns with how one of the three parties of the multi-party grant consent (\hyperref[rule:1]{rule \circled{1}}).
-The platform utilizes MAC, apps use DAC, and users consent by granting Android permissions.
-Note that permissions are not intended to be a mechanism for obtaining consent in the legal sense but a technical measure to enforce auditability and control.
-It is up to the app developer processing personal user data to meet applicable legal requirements.